tamarasaurus/immo-feed/README.md

 immo-feed is made of:

 - a list of customisable sources (websites or json) to scrape for results
-- a `runner` that starts the scraper and runs every x minutes
+- a `scraper` that starts the scraper and runs every x minutes
-- a mongo database to store the results
+- a postgres database to store the results
 - a tiny api to access the results
 - a frontend app to view the results
-- a way to send notifications for new results (only email is available for now)

 ## Requirements

 - node.js (>= v8.1.0)
-- mongodb (>= v3.4)
 - docker (~v18.03), docker-compose (~v1.19.0) (optional)

 # Setup